 Truffle-Hunting, Chateau-Living And Wine-Tasting In the French Dordogne Valley (53)

-Wine tasting done, we headed back in to relax, perhaps even go for a stroll across the greens and get ready for dinner.
+After the wine tasting, we headed back in to relax, perhaps even stroll across the greens, and get ready for dinner.

 Truffle-Hunting, Chateau-Living And Wine-Tasting In the French Dordogne Valley (54)